 Experience the coastline from a whole new perspective – perched on the side of a cliff, looking down on the waves.
 And it doesn’t stop at looking – as well as their ‘Afternoon on the Edge’, Gaia Adventures organise cliff-camping for those who want to sleep cliff-side!
 Taking place on Anglesey, the experience includes abseiling practice prior to your descent to a ‘portaledge’, which can support up to four people, on which you enjoy a hot meal as the sun sets, followed by a night in the open air, with the waves lapping beneath you.

+Not all challenges are physical.
 The beautiful Llŷn Peninsula is one of the best places to go if you’d like to hear the lyrical language of Welsh in full flow, where it is spoken by the majority of residents.
 Want to go a step further than hearing it and actually learn to converse in Cymraeg?
-Head to Nant Gwrtheyrn, home to the National Welsh Language and Heritage Centre, where you can learn the language on special weekend or week long courses, staying at the charming 5* accommodation on-site and enjoying the stunning coastal scenery surrounding ‘the Nant’.
+Head to Nant Gwrtheyrn, home to the National Welsh Language and Heritage Centre, where you can learn the language on special weekend or week-long courses, staying at the charming 5* accommodation on-site and enjoying the stunning coastal scenery surrounding ‘the Nant’.

 History-loving scuba divers will be delighted with the Welsh coast, which offers ample opportunities to explore shipwrecks as well as beautiful marine flora and fauna.
-Rhoscolyn Beacon off Anglesey is one of the best drift diving spots in the UK, with wrecks to explore and fish, lobsters and anemones when the current is right.
+Rhoscolyn Beacon off Anglesey is one of the best drift-diving spots in the UK, with wrecks to explore and fish, lobsters and anemones when the current is right.
 Haven’t dived to the depths before?
-Anglesey Divers offers a ‘Try Scuba Diving’ one-day course that starts in the pool and continues out into the open water.
+Quest Adventures in South Wales offer courses through the PADI system, starting off in a local pool to get the hang of it.

 Art and culture

 You’ll notice that the Welsh coastline is stunning to look at, so it makes sense that it would inspire those who live along it and visit.
-Each September, the Helfa Gelf / Art Trail takes place in North Wales, with many of the studios open to the public for the month located by the sea.
-Head on a hunt and enter the workshops of painters, jewellers, ceramicists, textile-artists and more.
+Each autumn, the Helfa Gelf Art Trail takes place in North Wales, with many of the studios open to the public for the month located by the sea.
+Head on a hunt and enter the workshops of painters, jewellers, textile artists, ceramicists and more.